smyrgl/ducking-lana/README.md

 ### Notifications
 There was nothing in the requirements about firing local notifications when a trip would start/end but it seems like a logical thing to include.
 I didn't because I didn't want to overcomplexify things and add permissions that weren't necessary but I did consider it.

+### In progress trips
+Although there is accomodation in the models for displaying in progress trips, I decided against displaying them as it might be confusing.
+In addition, I wanted to create a seperation between the sources and the TripManager and not create the Trip objects until the trip was complete, but this is easy enough to refactor should it be considered.
+I'm only mentioning this because I did include code in the display strings to accomodate it and I didn't want that to be confusing.

 Testing
 -------
 Because of the time constraints and the involved nature of doing tests for location I did not provide unit tests but I thought I would lay out the testing methodology I would use if I had the time to implement them.